Attendance and absence

 Although care of their own property and respect for that of others is something we strive to encourage in children, parents should note that teachers are unable to accept responsibility for toys and personal items brought to school.

 There are lost property boxes in both schools where items of lost property can be placed until claimed by their owner.
-All unclaimed items are displayed in the playground on the last Friday of each month (at Fairfield).
-Items not claimed will be disposed of.
+Items not claimed will be disposed of at the end of term.

 Children must not have mobile phones in school.
-However, if children at Colneis bring them into school they must be handed into the school office for safe keeping.
+However, if children at Colneis bring them into school they must have them names clearly identified on the phone and be handed into the school office for safe keeping.
+Parents must also complete a registration form.

 “When children are ill, it is the parents’ responsibility to ensure that they receive proper care, and schools may advise parents that when their children are unwell they should not be sent to school.
 The administration of medicines to children is also the parents’ responsibility unless the circumstances (such as for a pupil at a special school) make this impractical.”
 (From the District Health Authority Notes of Guidance)